 This quote hits me so hard!
 These are things we barely speak or think about.
 Part of the reason I felt spoken to after reading this quote, is because of my lack of seeking for knowledge during those time and partially because I had never been taught the importance of being Holy like the way this book taught me.
 Even though I lived a devoted Christian life (or at least so I thought) and was part of a Church community.

 It seemed that living a holy life was something for the pastors, apostels, prophets… those kinds of people.
 It seemed impossible for me as a simple servant.
 But I did know it was something that was part of being a Christian so, I prayed for it now and then, but never took it as something urgent.
 This book taught me that I too have a huge responsibility in my own holiness.
 It even says that God had already done His part by sending Christ to die for us.
 We are made Holy through the blood of Jesus Christ.
 And as the Holy Spirit lives in us, He always helps us to act out the desires of God in our lives.

 4. The purpose driven life – Rick Warren

-Before I read this book, I did things with the thought that God was for me.
+Before I read this book, I Believed that God was for me.
 Meaning that He existed for my good.
 To help me, guide me and to give me my greatest desires (which were close to what I believed His desires were for me).
-As am writing this down I realize how stupid and crazy that sounds.
+As I am writing this down I realize how stupid and crazy that sounds.
 But then again, in those times my faith was built on a prosperity Gospel.
 Which at the moment I didn’t know.
 I didn’t even know such a thing existed.
 After reading this book my eyes opened to certain things and that’s when I started having more and more disagreements within my local church.

 You were made by God and for God – and until you understand that, life will never make sense.
 It is only in God that we discover our origin, our identity, our meaning, our purpose, our significance, and our destiny.
 Every other path leads to a dead end.